knit-pay/rzp-woocommerce/readme.txt

 == Changelog ==

-If you like Razorpay Gateway for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/rzp-woocommerce/reviews/?rate=5#new-post).
+If you like Razorpay Payment Links for WooCommerce, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/rzp-woocommerce/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.0.5 =
+Release Date: May 24, 2020

+* Improved: Webhook Handler.

+= 1.0.4 =
+Release Date: May 18, 2020

+* Improved: Payment verfication mechanism.
+* Improved: Webhook mechanism.
+* Tweak: It is now possible to use any other payment method to make payment when payment initialized at first through the Razoypay Gateway method.

+= 1.0.3 =
+Release Date: May 12, 2020

+* NEW: Added Razorpay Webhook feature.
+* NEW: Added Instant Refund option.
+* Fixed: Email notification is not working properly.
+* Improved: Reduced icon image size to adapt the width properly.
+* Compatibilty with WooCommerce 4.1.

+= 1.0.2 =
+Release Date: April 26, 2020

+* Compatibilty with WordPress 5.4 and WooCommerce 4.0.

 = 1.0.1 =
 Release Date: January 30, 2020